bibbox/app-wordpress/INSTALL-APP.md

 * Choose your language
 ![Screenshot01](install-screen-01.png)

-* Define your Blog/Webpage title, your username and password and your e-mail adress.
+* Define your Blog/Webpage title, your username and password and your e-mail address.
 ![Screenshot02](install-screen-02.png)

 * In the dashboard you can configure wordpress, and finaly create your sites and posts.
 Just watch this short video, if you are new to wordpress: https://youtu.be/uwan-ofPGqQ